-In the 4th book in the Little House series, we get a glimpse into the early school habits of both Laura and her future husband, Almanzo, in the books On the Banks of Plum Creek and Farmer Boy.
+In the 4th book in the Little House series, readers get a glimpse into the early school habits of both Laura and her future husband, Almanzo, in the books On the Banks of Plum Creek and Farmer Boy.
 Several years ago I was surprised to learn that Laura didn’t learn to read until she was 8 years old!
-I recently discovered that Almanzo didn’t begin attending school until he was almost 9.
+And then it dawned on me that Almanzo didn’t begin attending school until he was almost 9.

 Laura was in a whole class by herself because she was the only pupil who could not read.
 Whenever Teacher had time, she called Laura to her desk and helped her read letters.
 Just before dinner-time that first day, Laura was able to read C A T, cat.
 Suddenly she remembered and said, “P A T, Pat!”